+Subject:

-Subject: RDI Applications for Lands Underlying Kantishna River, Birch Creek, Muddy River, Lake Minchumina, Deep Creek, and Jim Lake in the Tanana River Subregion
+Navigability of Kantishna River, Birch Creek, Muddy River and Lake Minchumina, in the Tanana River Subregion

-On September 20, 2005, the State of Alaska filed applications with the Bureau of Land Management (BLM) for recordable disclaimers of interest (RDI) for the beds of the Kantishna River, Birch Creek (a portion thereof), Muddy River, Lake Minchumina, Deep Creek, and Jim Lake in the Tanana River subregion.1 Kantishna River, Birch Creek, and Muddy River comprise a well known route of travel by boat to Lake Minchumina.
+On September 20, 2005, the State of Alaska filed applications with the Bureau of Land Management (BLM) for recordable disclaimers of interest (RDI) for the beds of the Kantishna River, Birch Creek (a portion thereof), Muddy River, Lake Minchumina, Deep Creek, and Jim Lake in the Tanana River subregion.
+Kantishna River, Birch Creek, and Muddy River comprise a historical route of travel by boat to Lake Minchumina.
 Deep Creek and Jim Lake are small water bodies in the vicinity of Lake Minchumina.
-The purpose of this paper is to review the merits of the State's RDI applications.
-The paper summarizes, for each water body, the status of adjacent uplands, the history of BLM navigability determinations, and, where appropriate, the evidence of commercial navigation.